janwilmake/markdownbrowser/markdownbrowser/SPEC.md

 TO BE ITERATED

+- INDEX.HTML

   - History behavior isn't working correctly
   - Somehow render markdown faster (maybe cache its innerhtml as well rather than having to do marked each time?)

+- WORKER

-- How to handle Link response headers?
+  - How to handle `Link` response headers?
   - How to do login properly for 401 content? either allow opening popup with real website, or send this to human (e.g. to phone).
 Probably: Keep auth profiles on backend.
 Ability to login the browser to an X account, then set profiles.
 Browser should have ability to see login is available
-- can this somehow be served as MCP UI as well? that'd make it a very interesting innovation!!!
+  - Can this somehow be served as MCP UI as well? that'd make it a very interesting innovation!!!
 Could be shown as pip to see what the LLM has ingested.
--
-- `markdownsearch` should be separate just like `googllm` and should use parallel's search
+  - Imagine we'd support stream rendering results too!
+This'd be crazy cool for LLM outputs.
+We'd just need a slightly altered way of typing in urls.